 Think About It, Content Delivery Networks May Be Your Sweet Spot

 If you have the capacity to build a network of servers spread throughout a geographic area, you can definitely build a good case with content delivery networks.
-You can use Ormuco Stack to set up POPs quickly and easily, whether you’re using industrial-grade servers, or smaller servers built with commodity hardware.
+You can use Ormuco Edge to set up dozens of POPs quickly and easily, whether you’re using industrial-grade servers, or smaller servers built with commodity hardware.
 Start by studying the market to make sure you can make this your niche.